Yainer Diaz Player Props: Astros vs. Reds

-The Houston Astros, including Yainer Diaz and his .758 slugging percentage in past 10 games, including seven extra-base hits but no homers), take on starting pitcher Andrew Abbott and the Cincinnati Reds at Minute Maid Park, Friday at 8:10 PM ET.
+Yainer Diaz -- with a slugging percentage of .600 in his past 10 games, including six extra-base hits -- will be in action for the Houston Astros against the Cincinnati Reds, with Hunter Greene on the mound, on June 17 at 4:10 PM ET.

-He reached base in his only plate appearance in his most recent game against the Nationals.
+He had a hitless showing in his most recent game (0-for-4) against the Reds.

 Yainer Diaz Game Info & Props vs. the Reds